leedshackspace/docker-mediawiki/README.md

-Mediawiki in a docker container for EMF.
-This container bakes in the needed set of Mediawiki plugins using composer.
+Mediawiki in a docker container for Leeds Hackspace.
+This container bakes in the needed set of Mediawiki plugins using composer, and should require no manual setup; just deploy with the required values in the environment variables and go.

+This file is out of date, you can help by expanding it

+## TODO

+* Test automatic deployment
+* Test new compose file

 ## Development